Do you charge for an initial visit?

 How do braces work?

-Crooked teeth are gradually moved into desired positions by taking shaped wires and attaching them to brackets on the teeth.
-Over time, the teeth will gradually take on the shape and size of the wires.
+Crooked teeth are gradually moved into desired positions by taking shaped wires and attaching them to specialized attachments (braces) on the teeth.
+Over time, the teeth and arch form will take on the shape and dimension of the wires.

 Do you use recycled braces or wires?